 - Continuous residence in Virginia

-- State income tax payment
+- State income tax filed as a resident

 - Driver's License or Identification Card